 Acknowledging the key points needed to support a robust employee holistic wellness program is the first step towards success.
 They include the following:

 - Social wellbeing

 Let’s take a closer look at these key wellness components.

 Non-communicable diseases (NCD) are the leading cause of death and disability worldwide.
 NCD include cardiovascular disease, cancer and diabetes and cause 65% of all deaths in Canada.
 By encouraging and facilitating physical activity for employees, employers support individual health and wellbeing, a key factor for an organization’s innovation, output and success.

 Every year, one in five Canadians face a mental health or addiction problem.
 By the age of 40, 50% of Canadians experience mental illness, and mental health is a significant challenge in the modern workplace.
-According to the 2017 Building Mentally Healthy Workplaces study, 44% of surveyed Canadian employees reported experiencing a mental health issue.
+According to the Building Mentally Healthy Workplaces study, 44% of surveyed Canadian employees reported experiencing a mental health issue—a startling statistic.

 Teams build solutions

 All of the above may seem like a collection of daunting statistics and facts.
-Take heart: people managers have a wealth of resources available to them, and by working together with employees, they can design meaningful health and wellbeing programs without forsaking practicality or the bottom line.
+Take heart: people managers have a wealth of resources available to them, and by working together with employees, they can design meaningful holistic corporate wellness programs without forsaking practicality or the bottom line.
 By ensuring all facets of employees’ health are considered, companies can reap the productivity and performance rewards of a healthy, engaged workforce.

 Does your organization have a holistic wellness program?
 Are you addressing the full spectrum of wellness elements?